Graft-versus-host disease: Mechanism

 Activation of APC occurs in the first stage of GvHD.
-Prior to haematopoietic stem cell transplantation, radiation or chemotherapy results in damage and activation of host tissues, especially intestinal mucosa.
+Before haematopoietic stem cell transplantation, radiation or chemotherapy results in damage and activation of host tissues, especially the intestinal mucosa.
 This allows the microbial products to enter and stimulate pro-inflammatory cytokines such as IL-1 and TNF-α.
-These proinflammatory cytokines increase the expression of MHC and adhesion molecules on APCs, thereby increasing the ability of APC to present antigen.
+These proinflammatory cytokines increase the expression of MHC and adhesion molecules on APCs, thereby increasing the ability of APCs to present antigen.

-The second phase is characterized by the activation of effector cells.
-Activation of donor T-cells further enhances the expression of MHC and adhesion molecules, chemokines and the expansion of CD8 + and CD4 + T-cells and guest B-cells.
+The activation of effector cells characterizes the second phase.
+Activation of donor T-cells further enhances the expression of MHC and adhesion molecules, chemokines, and the expansion of CD8+ and CD4+ T-cells and guest B-cells.
 In the final phase, these effector cells migrate to target organs and mediate tissue damage, resulting in multiorgan failure.